Pulteney Bridge: Architecture

 The bridge features a narrow street flanked by two full length rows of shops designed in the Palladian style c.
 1770.
 All sit above three segmental arches of equal span.
 The shops on the north side have cantilevered rear extensions.
 Consequently, the northern external façade of the bridge is asymmetrical, much altered and of no architectural merit, whereas the southern external side clearly shows the hand of Robert Adam.

 Built of limestone, in classic Palladian style, the southern façade takes the form of a temple-like central bay with symmetrical wings connecting to two flanking, terminating pavilions.
-The central bay is given eminence by a broken pediment supported by austere Doric pilasters.
-It in turn is flanked by two small bays, each with a small pointed pediment supported by shallow pilasters, which further emphasise and complement the central broken pediment sitting above a large Palladian window – the focal point of the building.
+The central bay is given eminence by a broken-bed pediment supported by austere Doric pilasters.
+It in turn is flanked by two small bays, each with a small pointed pediment supported by shallow pilasters, which further emphasise and complement the central broken-bed pediment sitting above a large Palladian window – the focal point of the building.
 On this southern side the structure comprises a principal floor at street level, with a low mezzanine separated by stone banding above.
 Beneath the principal floor is a sub-floor constructed in the masonry between the spans of the bridge, its presence indicated by ocular windows placed symmetrically beneath the span of each arch.
-This ocular motif, on a reduced scale, is repeated symmetrically at mezzanine level beneath the central broken pediment.
+This ocular motif, on a reduced scale, is repeated symmetrically at mezzanine level beneath the central broken-bed pediment.
 The two terminating pavilions, in reality slight projections, have shallow saucer domes concealed behind their pointed pediments.
 The roof is pitched and of Welsh slate.

 The western mid-stream pier was rebuilt in 1804.
 Further alteration took place in 1895, when the western pavilion was moved for the construction of the Grand Parade.
 The appearance changed yet again when the current weir, the scene of Javert's suicide in the film version of Les Misérables, was constructed between 1968 and 1972 as part of a flood-prevention scheme.
 Further restoration was undertaken in 1975.